-12 Austensen, et al, NYU Furman Center.
-State of New York City's Housing & Neighborhoods in 2015 Released May 9, 2016, at 6. and thus forgo the increased opportunity that these neighborhoods have experienced due to increased investment and new amenities.
-For example, according to HUD's hypothetical, SAFMRs upper Manhattan zip codes, 10039, 10030, 10037, and 10027 encompass the area known as Harlem.
+For example, according to HUD's hypothetical, SAFMR's upper Manhattan zip codes, 10039, 10030, 10037, and 10027 encompass the area known as Harlem.
 Harlem was a historically mixed income, African-American neighborhood.
 However, in recent years, Harlem has experienced change and gentrification.
-A study, based on the HVS found that between 2002 and 2014 rents for recent movers increased a shocking 90%.
-13 This neighborhood has seen a significant decline in low-income residents, a decrease in African American residents, an increase in college educated high-income residents and an increase in the population of white residents.
+A study, based on the HVS that found that between 2002 and 2014 rents for recent movers increased a shocking 90%13.
+This neighborhood has seen a significant decline in low-income residents, a decrease in African American residents, an increase in college educated high-income residents and an increase in the population of white residents.
 With this gentrification has followed an increase in amenities and investment and a decrease in crime.
-This should be a neighborhood that HUD's SAFMRs would encourage lowincome voucher holders of color to remain in to gain the benefits of the neighborhood's increasing opportunity.
-Instead, the SAFMRs for these four zip codes see a significant decrease ranging from a declining payment standard for a two bedroom of \$495 a month for 10039 to a decrease of \$231 for 10027.14 Similar changes have come to the Lower East Side (10002) where a formerly low-income Hispanic neighborhood has become whiter and higher income.
-This change in the income mix and racial mix is not reflected in HUD's hypothetical SAFMRs which instead encourage low-income voucher holders to leave the neighborhood by decreasing the payment standard for two bedrooms by \$407.
+This should be a neighborhood that HUD's SAFMRs would encourage low-income voucher holders of color to remain in to gain the benefits of the neighborhood's increasing opportunity.
+Instead, the SAFMR's for these four zip codes see a significant decrease ranging from a declining payment standard for a two bedroom of \$495 a month for 10039 to a decrease of \$231 for 1002714.
+Similar changes have come to the Lower East Side (10002) where a formerly low-income Hispanic neighborhood has become whiter and higher income.
+This change in the income mix and racial mix is not reflected in HUD's hypothetical SAFMR's which instead encourage low-income voucher holders to leave the neighborhood by decreasing the payment standard for two bedrooms by \$407.
 Significantly, neither of these areas have an extreme concentration of voucher holders.

+12 Austensen, et al, NYU Furman Center.
+State of New York City's Housing & Neighborhoods in 2015 Released May 9, 2016, at 6.

+13 Thomas J. Waters, Community Service Society, As Albany Debates Rent Regulation, CSS Analysis Shows Rapidly Rising Rents in Many Parts of City, June 8, 2015, Slide 3

 Other issues have been discovered with HUD's hypothetical SAFMRs.
 One neighborhood that would see a significant decrease in payment standards is Bensonhurst, zip code 11214.
 Bensonhurst is a low- to middle-income neighborhood in Brooklyn with good schools and low crime rates.
-It ranks eleventh and twelfth out of 59 for its community district for fourth grade students performing on math and English tests, respectively.
-It ranks 53rd out of 59 in crime rates.
-Yet the hypothetical SAFMRs would decrease the payment standard here by \$242 a month.
-Indeed, the whole area of South Brooklyn contains neighborhoods designated by NYC as high-opportunity school districts.
+It ranks eleventh and twelfth out of 59 for its community district for fourth grade students performing on math and English tests, respectively15.
+It ranks 53rd out of 59 in crime rates.16 Yet the hypothetical SAFMR's would decrease the payment standard here by \$242 a month.
+Indeed, the whole area of South Brooklyn contain neighborhoods designated by NYC as high-opportunity school districts.
 However, the hypothetical SAFMR incentivizes voucher tenant to leave these neighborhoods with good schools.
-Other areas in Brooklyn that are beginning to see the changes brought by gentrification would see decreases such as Williamsburg/Bushwick (11206) at \$297 a month, Crown Heights (11213) at \$264 a month, and Prospect Lefferts Gardens (11225) at \$242 a month.
-13 Thomas J. Waters, Community Service Society, As Albany Debates Rent Regulation, CSS Analysis Shows Rapidly Rising Rents in Many Parts of City, June 8, 2015, Slide 3 14 The analysis comparing current FMR to HUD's hypothetical FMRs made the following assumptions.
-Currently NYCHA's payment standard for a two bedroom is \$1650.
-HPD's is \$1697.
-We used NYCHA's payment standard.
-Additionally we assumed that both agencies would set the small market payment standard at 110% of the SAFMR.
-15 Austensen, et al., NYU Furman Center.
-State of New York City's Housing & Neighborhoods in 2015 Released May 9, 2016, at 98.
-16 Id.
+Other areas in Brooklyn that are beginning to see the changes brought by gentrification would see decreases such as Williamsburg/Bushwick (11206) \$297 Crown Heights (11213) \$264 a month, and Prospect Lefferts Gardens (11225) \$242 a month.